kaanthealien/monA/README.md

 # monA [EN]
- *A small system monitor for macOS*
+ "A small system monitor for macOS"

 ## Features